VarjoDesigns/VarjoDesigns/README.md

 **Node.js** - have found it perfect for light demo applications with Express.

+### Business applications

+**PowerBI** - I've used PowerBI to conduct automatically updating reports and dashboards from different data sources.
+**Sharepoint** - I used to admin a fairly large support site, which featured among other stuff embedded PowerBI charts, FAQ's, instructions and presentations.

 ### Other frameworks and tools

 **TailwindCSS** - I have been using tailwind on and off for about 9 months.